-Located just 10 miles from the coast of France, Jersey is a fascinating place to visit, with a unique and charming blend of French and English influences.
+Located just 10 miles from the coast of France, the small island of Jersey is a fascinating place to visit, with a unique and charming blend of French and English influences.
 A Crown Dependency rather than a part of the United Kingdom, there’s plenty to see and do in Jersey, and thousands of years of history to discover.

 Where else in the world could you find Neolithic graves, medieval and Elizabethan castles, a thriving international finance centre, top-notch accommodations and cuisine, and simply stunning scenery, all within 40 square miles?
 The island of Jersey in the British Channel Islands has all of this and so much more.